 In the fall of 2017, the FCB lab participated in the NMFS Untrawlable Habitat Strategic Initiative (UHSI) at the Channel Islands in southern California.
 Specifically, a 2 camera prototype of the BOSS was deployed at Footprint SMR to assess fish behavioral responses to this tool.

-In 2018, a final version of the BOSS was completed with 4 sets of stereo-paired, HD-prosumer cameras, Deep Sea Power and Light (DSPL) LED lights, DSPL down camera, and a load-bearing fiberoptic cable.
-The BOSS has a maximum depth of operation at 400 m.
-In Fall 2018, we spent 24 days at sea surveying the California coast.
+After the final version of the BOSS was completed in 2018, we spent 24 days at sea surveying the California coast in Fall 2018.
 We conducted 420 surveys and collected 30 hours of video.
 For more highlights, check out our blog post!